magento/architecture/design-documents/tracking-tool.md

 As most of dependencies specified in `composer.json`, such process can be automated.

-## Solution

-Dependencies, specified in `composer.json`, can be parsed and according to the dependencies list, we can find the latest version of the package.
-At least, we should have a tool which can find the latest version based on provided list and criteria.

-### Requirements
+## Requirements

  - An ability to provide the list of components for update
  - An ability to recognized dependencies in `composer.json`
  - Find the latest version according to the specific rule in multiple sources
  - A possibility to extend the packages source list (Packagist, Github, Gitlab)
  - Specific update rules like `^`, `~`, `-`, `*`, etc.
- - A notification mechanism for available updates (via slack, email, webhooks)
+ - A notification mechanism for available updates (via slack, email, Webhooks)-

+### Existing solutions

+1. `composer outdated` - shows outdated dependencies specified in `composer.json`.

+    Pros:

+    - native solution
+    - supports SemVer-compatible updates
+    - free usage

+    Cons:

+    - works only with dependencies from `composer.json`
+    - does not have a notification mechanism
+    - only SemVer-compatible rule is available

+2. [Renovate](https://renovatebot.com/) - web application for automated dependency updates.

+    Pros:

+    - supports multiple sources like Github, Gitlab
+    - has automated Pull Requests
+    - open source, can be self-hosted

+    Cons:

+    - PHP, composer configuration support in alpha stage
+    - searches only dependencies from `composer.json`
+    - SemVer compatible only in Pro account
+    - Webhooks mechanism (in Pro account)

+3. [Dependabot](https://dependabot.com/php/) - web application to keep dependencies up-to-date.

+    Pros:

+    - supports automated PRs
+    - monitors security advisories
+    - automated merge options
+    - provides Dependabot API

+    Cons:

+    - does not have a notification mechanism
+    - parses only `composer.json`
+    - lack of documentation
+    - 100$ per month

+4. [NewReleases](https://newreleases.io/) - web application to keep dependencies up-to-date.

+    Pros:
+    - multi-sources like Github, Packagist
+    - notifications via Slack, email, Webhooks
+    - custom regular expressions

+    Cons:
+    - still in beta
+    - lack of documentation
+    - no price policy
+    - files with dependencies should be added manually

+## Solution

+Dependencies, specified in `composer.json`, can be parsed and, according to the dependencies list, we can find the latest version of the package.
+At least, we might have a tool which can find the latest version based on provided list and criteria.

 ### Packages source

-The most of packages are specified in `composer.json` but some of them are not specified, like database, or can be added in the future not via composer.
+The most packages are specified in `composer.json` but some of them are not specified, like database, or can be added in the future not via composer.
-So we need to provide a possibility to extend source of packages versions.
+So we need to provide a possibility to extend a source of packages versions.

-The tool should support multiple input types like CLI, configuration files, URL to composer.json file.
+The tool should support multiple input types like CLI, configuration files, URL to `composer.json` file.

 [Packagist](https://packagist.org) hosts all composer dependencies but, unfortunately, [Packagist API](https://packagist.org/apidoc) does not provide a possibility to retrieve the package latest version.
 But `https://packagist.org/packages/:vendor/:package-name.json` contains all released versions which could be parsed according to the specified rule.